geoffmcl/Terrain/README.md

 ##### genutils:

- 1. dir_utils.[cxx|hxx] - std::vector<std::string> read_directory( std::string dir, std::string mask, int mode, bool verb ) - returns the set of files in the directory, using the mask.
+ 1. dir_utils.[cxx|hxx] - `std::vector<std::string> read_directory( std::string dir, std::string mask, int mode, bool verb )` - returns the set of files in the directory, using the mask.
  2. slippystuff.[cxx|hxx] - Some utilities for getting the slippy tile name from lat, lon, zoom - http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames
  3. sprtf.[cxx|hxx] - A 'printf' functions that also writes to a log file.
  4. utils.[cxx|hxx] - A mish-mash of utility functions.

-At present no apps in this collect use any of these utilities, but that could change!
+At present no apps in this collect use any of these general utilities, but that could change!

 ### Building: